WinVector/WVExamples/website/notes/add-an-article.md

 npm run build
 ```

-(This sets the root directory at `/WVExamples/` rather than `/`, which is what we want.)
+(This sets the root directory of the website to `/WVExamples/` rather than `/`, which is what we want.)

 5. Push the website to the `gh-pages` branch.
 ```
 npm run deploy
 ```

-This copies `_site` to the `gh-pages` branch, then commmits/pushes it.
+This copies `_site` to the `gh-pages` branch, then commits/pushes it.
 The push triggers a github action to deploy the new website.
 You can see the progress of the github action by going to the `WVExamples` repo at github, then clicking on the **Actions** tab at the top.

 Once the deployment is done, the website is live at
 `winvector.github.io/WVExamples`.